Tamna: Historical and archaeological records

-Archaeological evidence indicates that the people of Tamna were engaging in active trade with Han China and Yayoi Japan, South-east-Asian nations, with the Tamil Chola dynasty, as well as Korea, by the 1st century AD.
+Archaeological evidence indicates that the people of Tamna were engaging in active trade with Han China and Yayoi Japan, South-east-Asian nations, with the Tamil Chola dynasty, as well as rest of Korea, by the 1st century AD.
 The first historical reference to the kingdom may come in the 3rd century AD, in the chronicle of the Chinese Three Kingdoms period called the Sanguozhi.
 The Sanguozhi reports a strange people living on a large island near Korea, which it calls Juho (州胡, Late Han Chinese tɕu-ga, literally "island barbarians").
 These people, who had a distinctive language and culture, engaged in trade with the Mahan people of the mainland.
 However, the identity of Juho with Tamna has been disputed by authorities such as the North Korean scholar Lee Ch'i-rin (이지린), who claims that Juho was a small island in the Yellow Sea.
-Tamna is pronounced Dānluó (Wade-Giles: Tan1-luo2) in Standard Mandarin Chinese.

 In 476, according to the Samguk Sagi, Tamna entered into a tributary relationship with Baekje, which controlled the southwestern Korean peninsula as Tamna gave military aide with some sort of money, and enjoyed strong ties with Japan.
 It was thus a natural partner for Tamna.
 As Baekje waned, Tamna turned to Silla instead.
 At some point near the end of the Three Kingdoms period, Tamna officially subjugated itself to Silla.
 Silla then conferred on the three princes of Tamna the titles which they would hold for the remainder of the kingdom's history: Seongju (성주, 星主), Wangja (왕자, 王子), and Donae (도내, 都內).
 Some sources indicate that this took place during the reign of King Munmu of Silla in the late 7th century AD.

 Tamna briefly reclaimed its independence after the fall of Silla in 935.
 However, it was subjugated by the Goryeo dynasty in 938, and officially annexed in 1105.
 However, the kingdom maintained local autonomy until 1404, when Taejong of Joseon placed it under firm central control and brought the Tamna kingdom to an end.
 One interesting event that took place during these later years of Tamna was the Sambyeolcho Rebellion, which came to a bloody end on Jeju Island in 1274.

 Alexander Vovin (2013) notes that the old name for Jeju Island is tammura, which can be analyzed in Japanese as tani mura たにむら (谷村 'valley settlement') or tami mura たみむら (民村 'people's settlement').
 Thus, Vovin concludes that Japonic speakers were present on Jeju Island before being replaced by Koreanic speakers sometime before the 15th century.

+Rulers

-Sovereigns and governors of Tamna
+Kings of Tamna

 The Go clan is the family name of the kings that ruled Tamna, and the first king was one of the three who emerged from the ground.
-His descendants became the future kings and governors of Tamna.
+His descendants became the future kings of Tamna.

-Sovereigns and governors of West Tamna
+Lords and governors of West Tamna

-The Go(Jeju) clan is the family name of the Grand Duke(Seongju, 성주, 星主), that ruled West Tamna.
+The Go(Jeju) clan is the family name of the Lord(Seongju, 성주, 星主), that ruled West Tamna.